fosstodon/hub/_posts/2025/2025-06-04-brandon-and-kris-join-new-admins.md

 layout: post
 ---

+Hi  all, 👋

-We're very happy to announce that our call for admin has yielded not 1, but 2 very qualified people from our community.
-Brandon and Kris will be stepping us as admins, together with Gina.
+We're very happy to announce that our call for admin has yielded not 1, but 2 very qualified people from our community. 🥳🥳 Brandon and Kris will be stepping us as admins, together with Gina.
 They'll introduce themselves in this post.

 ## An intro from Brandon